Chapter 2111: GUARDIANS; CONSERVATORSHIPS

 If the probate court finds that the estate of a ward is insolvent or will probably be insolvent, such estate shall be settled by the guardian in like manner as for the settlement of the insolvent estate of a deceased person under section 2117.15 of the Revised Code.

-A guardian, of the person and estate or of the estate only, without application to the probate court, may lease the possession or use of any real estate of his ward for a term not exceeding three years, provided such term does not extend beyond the minority, if the ward is a minor.
-If the lease extends beyond the death of the ward or beyond the removal of the disability of a ward other than a minor, such lease shall terminate on such death or removal of disability, unless confirmed by the ward or his legal representatives.
-In the event of such determination, the tenant shall have a lien on the premises for any sum expended by him in pursuance of the lease in making improvements for which compensation was not made in rent or otherwise.
+A guardian of the person and estate or of the estate only, without application to the probate court, may lease the possession or use of any real property of the ward for a term not exceeding three years, provided the term does not extend beyond the minority, if the ward is a minor.
+If the lease extends beyond the death of the ward or beyond the removal of the disability of a ward other than a minor, the lease shall terminate on that death or removal of disability, unless confirmed by the ward or the ward's legal representatives.
+In the event of such determination, the tenant shall have a lien on the premises for any sum expended by the tenant in pursuance of the lease in making improvements for which compensation was not made in rent or otherwise.

-A guardian may lease the possession and use of the real estate of his ward or any part of it for a term of years, renewable or otherwise, by perpetual lease, with or without the privilege of purchase, or may lease upon such terms and for such time as the probate court approves any lands belonging to the ward containing coal, gypsum, petroleum oil, natural gas, gravel, stone, or any other mineral substance for the purpose of drilling, mining, or excavating for and removing any of such substances, or such guardian may modify or change in any respect any lease previously made.
+A guardian may lease the possession and use of the real property of the guardian's ward or any part of it for a term of years, renewable or otherwise, by perpetual lease, with or without the privilege of purchase, or may lease upon the terms and for the time that the probate court approves any lands belonging to the ward containing coal, gypsum, petroleum oil, natural gas, gravel, stone, or any other mineral substance for the purpose of drilling, mining, or excavating for and removing any of those substances, or the guardian may modify or change in any respect any lease previously made.

-Such lease, or modification or change in a lease previously made, may be made when the guardian of the person and estate or of the estate only applies to the court by which he was appointed and such court finds that the lease or modification or change is necessary for the support of the ward or of his family, for the payment of the just debts of the ward, for the ward’s education, if a minor, to secure the improvement of the real estate of the ward and increase the rent, to pay any liens or claims against said real estate, or if such court finds that such real estate is suffering unavoidable waste, or that in any other respect it will be for the best interests of the ward or those persons for whom the ward is required by law to provide.
+The lease, or modification or change in a lease previously made, may be made when the guardian of the person and estate or of the estate only applies to the court by which the guardian was appointed and the court finds that the lease or modification or change is necessary for the support of the ward or of the ward's family, for the payment of the just debts of the ward, for the ward's education, if a minor, to secure the improvement of the real property of the ward and increase the rent, to pay any liens or claims against the real property, if the court finds that the real property is suffering unavoidable waste, or that in any other respect it will be for the best interests of the ward or those persons for whom the ward is required by law to provide.

-A guardian’s application for authority to lease real estate of a ward shall be by petition setting forth:
+A guardian's application for authority to lease real property of a ward shall be by petition setting forth the following:

 (A) The legal capacity of the petitioner;

-(B) The name of the ward, the character of his disability, and if it is idiocy, imbecility, or lunacy, whether such disability is curable or not, temporary, or confirmed, and its duration;
+(B) The name of the ward, the character of the ward's disability, and if it is incompetence, whether the disability is curable or not, temporary, or confirmed, and its duration;

-(C) The number, names, ages, and residence of the family of the ward, including the spouse and those residents of the county who have the next estate of inheritance from such ward, all of whom, as well as the ward, must be made defendants;
+(C) The number, names, ages, and residence of the family of the ward, including the spouse and those residents of the county who have the next estate of inheritance from the ward, all of whom, as well as the ward, shall be made defendants;

-(D) The indebtedness of the ward, the expense of supporting and maintaining him, the expense of educating him if he is a minor, and any other expense of the ward;
+(D) The indebtedness of the ward, the expense of supporting and maintaining the ward, the expense of educating the ward if the ward is a minor, and any other expense of the ward;

-(E) The value of all the property and effects of the ward including the real estate proposed to be leased;
+(E) The value of all the property and effects of the ward including the real property proposed to be leased;

-(F) The income of the ward and the net annual value to the ward of the real estate proposed to be leased;
+(F) The income of the ward and the net annual value to the ward of the real property proposed to be leased;

-(G) A description of the real estate proposed to be leased and the probable amount for which such real estate can be leased;
+(G) A description of the real property proposed to be leased and the probable amount for which the real property can be leased;

-(H) A detailed statement of the improvements proposed to be made to the real estate sought to be leased;
+(H) A detailed statement of the improvements proposed to be made to the real property sought to be leased;

-(J) Such other facts necessary to apprise the court fully of the necessity or benefit to the ward or the estate of the proposed lease, or such other facts as may be required by the court;
+(J) Any other facts necessary to apprise the court fully of the necessity or benefit to the ward or the estate of the proposed lease, or any other facts that may be required by the court;

 (K) A prayer for the proper authority.

-In an application for authority to lease real estate of a ward under sections 2111.26 and 2111.27 of the Revised Code, the guardian may act for two or more wards and two or more guardians of different wards may unite, when all the wards are jointly or in common interested in the real estate.
-When the same person is guardian of two or more wards owning lands in common, such wards may be joined as defendants in the same petition.
+In an application for authority to lease real property of a ward under sections 2111.26 and 2111.27 of the Revised Code, the guardian may act for two or more wards and two or more guardians of different wards may unite if all the wards are jointly or in common interested in the real property.
+If the same person is guardian of two or more wards owning lands in common, the wards may be joined as defendants in the same petition under section 2111.27 of the Revised Code.

-The ward’s spouse shall be made a defendant to such petition, and if the proposed lease is for the purpose of mining or removing mineral or other substances, and if such spouse files an answer consenting to the lease, free and discharged of all right and expectancy of dower therein, such answer shall be a full release of such spouse’s expectancy of dower when the lease is confirmed.
-Unless in such answer an allowance in lieu of dower is waived, the court shall allow, out of the proceeds of the lease, such sum in money as is the just and reasonable value of such expectancy of dower.
+The ward's spouse shall be made a defendant to the petition, and if the proposed lease is for the purpose of mining or removing mineral or other substances and the spouse files an answer consenting to the lease, free and discharged of all right and expectancy of dower, the answer shall be a full release of the spouse's expectancy of dower when the lease is confirmed.
+Unless in the answer an allowance in lieu of dower is waived, the court shall allow, out of the proceeds of the lease, a sum in money that is the just and reasonable value of the expectancy of dower.

-When a guardian files an application for authority to lease the real estate of a ward, the same rules shall apply as to parties and, upon filing of the petition described in section 2111.27 of the Revised Code, like proceedings shall be had as in an action to sell real estate belonging to the ward under sections 2127.01 to 2127.43, inclusive, of the Revised Code, including services of summons, notice, appraisal, pleading, rule days, and proof.
+When a guardian files an application for authority to lease the real property of a ward, the same rules shall apply as to the parties and, upon the filing of the petition described in section 2111.27 of the Revised Code, similar proceedings shall be had as in an action to sell real property belonging to the ward under sections 2127.01 to 2127.43 of the Revised Code, including services of summons, notice, appraisal, pleading, rule days, and proof.

-When a guardian applies for authority to lease the real estate of a ward, the duties of the appraisers shall be the same as in proceedings to sell real estate belonging to the ward under sections 2127.22 and 2127.23 of the Revised Code, except that they shall appraise not only the value of the real estate but also the value of the annual rental upon the terms, covenants, conditions, and stipulations of the proposed lease.
-If said lease is for the mining or removal of mineral or other substances, the appraisers shall report in writing to the probate court their opinion as to the probability of the lands containing such substances, the probable quantity of such substances, and the terms upon which it would be advantageous to the ward to lease the lands for mining or removing such substances.
-In their report the appraisers shall state whether in their opinion, the proposed lease will be for the best interests of the ward, those whom he is required by law to support, or the estate.
+When a guardian applies for authority to lease the real property of a ward, the duties of the appraisers shall be the same as in proceedings to sell real property belonging to the ward under sections 2127.22 and 2127.23 of the Revised Code, except that they shall appraise not only the value of the real property but also the value of the annual rental upon the terms, covenants, conditions, and stipulations of the proposed lease.
+If the proposed lease is for the mining or removal of mineral or other substances, the appraisers shall report in writing to the probate court their opinion as to the probability of the lands containing those substances, the probable quantity of the substances, and the terms upon which it would be advantageous to the ward to lease the lands for mining or removing the substances.
+In their report the appraisers shall state whether in their opinion, the proposed lease will be for the best interests of the ward, those whom the ward is required by law to support, or the estate.
 They may also suggest any change in the terms, covenants, and stipulations proposed in the petition.
 The report of the appraisers shall be returned on or before the day named in the order for the final hearing of the case.
-On the return of the appraisement, the guardian need not give an additional bond, but in case of sale under the terms of the lease, such guardian must give such bond before the confirmation of the sale.
+On the return of the appraisement, the guardian need not give an additional bond, but in case of sale under the terms of the lease, the guardian shall give the additional bond before the confirmation of the sale.

-If the report of the appraisers under section 2111.30 of the Revised Code is favorable to the lease and on the final hearing the court is of the opinion that it will be to the advantage of the ward, those whom he is required by law to support, or the estate to lease the real estate, the probate court shall make an order authorizing the lease to be made by public or private letting, as it deems best, on such terms, covenants, conditions, and stipulations, either in accordance with those set forth in the petition or otherwise, as it directs, provided such terms, covenants, conditions, and stipulations are not less favorable to the ward than those reported by the appraisers.
-The lease shall not take effect until such lease and the security, if any, therein prescribed are approved and confirmed.
+If the report of the appraisers under section 2111.30 of the Revised Code is favorable to the lease and on the final hearing the court is of the opinion that it will be to the advantage of the ward, those whom the ward is required by law to support, or the estate to lease the real property, the probate court shall make an order authorizing the lease to be made by public or private letting, as it considers best, on the terms, covenants, conditions, and stipulations, either in accordance with those set forth in the petition or otherwise, that it directs, provided the terms, covenants, conditions, and stipulations are not less favorable to the ward than those reported by the appraisers.
+The lease shall not take effect until the lease and the security, if any, prescribed in the lease are approved and confirmed.

-In the lease made in pursuance of such order it may be provided that the improvements shall be made by the tenant as part of the rent, or by the guardian, either out of the rent or other means of the ward as the court directs.
+The lease made pursuant to the court order may provide that the improvements shall be made by the tenant as part of the rent, or by the guardian, either out of the rent or other means of the ward as the court directs.

-If the lease is for the mining or removal of mineral or other substances and the guardian is unable to lease the lands upon the terms ordered, he may report the fact to the court and such court may change the terms of leasing, but not below the customary royalty in the vicinity of such lands.
+If the lease is for the mining or removal of mineral or other substances and the guardian is unable to lease the lands upon the terms ordered, the guardian may report the fact to the court and the court may change the terms of leasing, but not below the customary royalty in the vicinity of the lands.

 If the lease made pursuant to court order, under section 2111.31 of the Revised Code is for the mining or removal of mineral or other substances on a royalty basis, within six months after the receipt of the first royalty under such lease the guardian shall report to the probate court the amount thereof and the court shall then fix a bond which will cover such royalty.
 At any time the court deems the bond insufficient to secure the royalty, it may increase such bond or require a new one.